davidsntg/microhack-azure-panfw/scenario3/README.md

 A NAT Gateway can mitigate [SNAT port exhaustion](https://azure.microsoft.com/en-us/blog/dive-deep-into-nat-gateway-s-snat-port-behavior/):
 * by providing a dynamic pool of SNAT ports, reducing the risk of connection failures.
-* by randomly selects and reuses SNAT ports, preventing ports from being selected too quickly for the same destination.
+* by randomly selecting and reusing SNAT ports, preventing ports from being selected too quickly for the same destination.
 * by allowing for multiple connections at the same time to different destination endpoints even when all SNAT ports are in use.

 ----